 2014, Edge Hill University, United Kingdom, PGCE (Post-Compulsory Education)

 2011, The University of Liverpool, United Kingdom, LLM

 2010, The University of Liverpool, United Kingdom, LLB

 Graduate Teaching Assistant, School of Law and Social Justice, The University of Liverpool, 2014 - 2018

 Phillips T. 2019.
-The (In-)Validity of Turkey's Reservation to Article 27 of the International Covenant on Civil and Political Rights International Journal on Minority and Group Rights, Publisher Url Public Url
+The (In-)Validity of Turkey's Reservation to Article 27 of the International Covenant on Civil and Political Rights International Journal on Minority and Group Rights, DOI Publisher Url Public Url

 Phillips T. Democratic Confederalism in Syria: The Nation-State, the Kurds, and International Law Aktoprak E, Akbulut O. Minority Self-Government in Europe and the Middle East: From Theory to Practice Brill Public Url